Impact of time illiquidity in a mixed market without full observation: Model and optimization problem

 \subsection{Information}

-The information setting we consider is the following.
-We assume that: \begin{itemize} \item[-] the liquid asset $L$ is continuously observed; \item[-] the illiquid asset $I$ is observed at the trading random times $(\tau_k)_{k\geq 0}$; \item[-] the illiquid asset $I$ is only partially observed in the time interval $(\tau_k,\tau_{k+1})$. \end{itemize} In order to deal with and make formal the last issue, we suppose that the Brownian motion $B_t$ can be split as
+The information setting is the following. \begin{itemize} \item[-] The liquid asset $L$ is continuously observed. \item[-] The illiquid asset $I$ is observed at the trading random times $(\tau_k)_{k\in\N}$. \item[-] The illiquid asset $I$ is partially observed in the time interval $(\tau_k,\tau_{k+1})$. \end{itemize} To formalize the last issue, we suppose that the Brownian motion $B_t$ can be split as

-where $B^{(1)},B^{(2)}$ are mutually independent Brownian motions also independent of $W,N$, and we assume that $B^{(1)}$ is observed and $B^{(2)}$ is unobserved.